søndag 31. mai 2020

 owners :)

 So Lady and the Tramp is another treasure to Disney's immortal and everlasting pantheon.
 But it`s placement it truly deserved.
 Perhaps it doesn’t have anything specifically to distinguish itself that makes it really worth analyzing in the Disney catalog (despite the aforementioned technical and storytelling point of views).
 Yet Lady is still such a fine Disney treasure that deserves to be worshipped and cherished.
 And that what makes it good and compelling.
 Walt was also satisfied with the final product.
 Lady was re-released in 1962, 1971, 1980 and 1986 theatrically and released on VHS in 1987.
-Now finally having reached it's 65th Anniversary last year, there' nothing more than to wish this canine movie Happy 65th Anniversary and may you continue to have many more!
+As this entry was written to synergize with it's 65th Anniversary in 2020, there' nothing more than to wish this canine movie Happy Past 65th Anniversary and may you continue to have many more!

 At least the Tramp is for once a male :)